JJ/hoborg/text/text.md

 you're fun, Duke.
 And smart.

-As soon it left Jackson square, the people were gathering around the parade, some palefaces but mostly brothers.
-The stiltwalkers gave out ducats pretty much to everybody on sight, the circus management wanted to be a big party for America's workers, a gift from the All Races Republic of Florida to the workers of America.
+As soon as it left Jackson Square, the people started gathering around the parade, some palefaces but mostly brothers.
+The stiltwalkers that went on front gave out ducats pretty much to everybody on sight who was a shade darker than chalk, the circus management wanted to be a big party for America's workers, a gift from the All Races Republic of Florida to the workers of America.
 Not all of America.
 Just the workers.
 Of course, all folks in the